 ● eating late, overnight or early in the morning

 ● eating when not hungry

 ● eating too fast (i.e. not chewing enough).

-Your body can regenerate well during night's sleep only if you go to bed with near empty, or empty stomach.
+Your body can fully regenerate during night's sleep only if you go to bed with a near empty stomach.
 In the morning, have plenty of healthy fluids - preferably mineral-rich water - to flush out residues of the previous day's foods, in order to have your body rested, clean and ready for another work day.

 Otherwise, you are making it harder for it, and the consequence is that it simply wears out faster.
 It starts with feeling less energetic, extends to being more vulnerable to a disease, and ends up with shortened life span.

 Seems as too much of a price to pay for accepting to be enslaved by a petty impulse.